stonecauldron/tile-mapper/report/paper.md

 ## Backoff smoothing in 2d {#sec:backoff}
 - explain in detail how the smaller matrix is computed
 - show how it improves the results

-# Results
-- show a few examples of maps generated with the method pokemon red, pokemon firered and link to the past
-- evaluate them qualitatively

 # Related work
 Game companies generally do not publish their procedural content generation